League of California Cities API Caucus

 President

-Juslyn Manalo, Council Member, City of Daly City
+Juslyn Manalo, Mayor, City of Daly City

 Juslyn Manalo was elected to Daly City Council and appointed Vice Mayor in 2016.
 She served as Mayor in 2017-2018.
 Juslyn is the first Asian American woman in these aforementioned respective roles.